 - One or both the spouses must be generally residing in Australia

 - One or both the spouses consider Australia, their home and intend to live here indefinitely

 - One or both the spouses must have lived in Australia at least one year immediately before filing the divorce case.

 If anyone or more reasons are found to be true, the Australian courts can consider the divorce filing, irrespective of in which country marriage has taken place.

 However simple the above pointer sound, it is hard sometimes to prove them in courts.

-You may need a divorce lawyers who is trained in international family laws to guide you on what right you must file divorce application in that country.
+You may need a divorce lawyer who is trained in Australia international family law to guide you on what right you must file divorce application in that country.